If you’d like to pursue a career advocating for the environment, read on to find out more about the best environmental law schools in the nation.

 You don’t have to pursue a specific degree in order to succeed in an environmental law program.
 But it may be beneficial to complete a political science, environmental science, or earth sciences degree to enhance your knowledge on a variety of environmental issues.

-Yes, it ranks seventh in the nation for its environmental law program!
+Yes, it ranks ninth in the nation for its environmental law program!

-Yes, it ranks 13th as one of the Best Law Schools for Environmental Law!
+Yes, it ranks ninth as one of the Best Law Schools for Environmental Law!

 Yes!
 Environmental issues are only increasing as the world progresses, which means that the demand for environmental lawyers is only increasing.